 Maybe that’s a surprise but the bubbles really work with a gooey Camembert, especially if it’s been baked

 Has a touch of apple itself and generally the weight and smoothness to partner the cheese provided it’s not got too mature.
 Loire chenins such as Montlouis and Vouvray are relatively local anyway or try a Chenin Blanc from South Africa

 If you want to drink red go for one with a good whack of bright berry fruit like a New Zealand Pinot Noir, a Chilean Merlot or a Carmenère.
 I’d aim for one of 13-13.5% ABV.
 You don’t want too big and tannic a wine - or one that’s too light, acidic or weedy.

-Tip: Camembert is a cheese to eat at its peak - I find the Tesco Finest one which comes from Isigny is generally perfectly matured - and fantastically good value.
+Tip: Camembert is a cheese to eat when it's fully matured.
 Keep it too long though and it will become bitter